TolikPylypchuk/SharpHook/docs/articles/native.md

 `UioHookEvent` also contains the `Time` field which is the event's UNIX timestamp.

 `UioHookEvent` also contains the `Mask` field which contains the state of keyboard modifiers and the mouse state at the time of the event.
-Note that when running a keyboard-only global hook, `Mask` will not contain any mouse state;
-conversely, when running a mouse-only global hook, `Mask` will not contain the state of keyboard modifiers.

-Lastly, `UioHookEvent` contains the `Reserved` field which is contains various bit flags.
-Currently two flags are
+It also contains other bit flags with information about the event.
+Currently two such flags are
-supported:
+present:

+- Distinguishing real events from simulated events (`EventMask.SimulatedEvent`).
+If this flag is set, then the event is simulated.
+Otherwise, the event is real.

-- Suppressing event propagation (bit 0).
+- Suppressing event propagation (`EventMask.SuppressEvent`).
 If it's set in the event handler then libuiohook will not propagate the event further and it will effectively be blocked.
-This bit should be set synchronously i.e. on the same thread which handles the event.
+This bit should be set synchronously, i.e., on the same thread which handles the event.
 Supressing events works only on Windows and macOS.

-- Distinguishing real events from simulated events (bit 1).
-If this bit is set, then the event is simulated.
-Otherwise, the event is real.

 > [!NOTE]
 > `KeyTyped` and `MouseClicked` events are not raised by the OS, but by libuiohook itself. `KeyTyped` is raised after